bitnami/charts/bitnami/cassandra/README.md

 | Note: you need to substitute the placeholder *[PASSWORD]* with the value obtained in the installation notes.

+### To 12.0.0

+Cassandra's version was bumped to `5.0`, [the latest GA version](https://cassandra.apache.org/_/blog/Apache-Cassandra-5.0-Announcement.html).
+Users can upgrade from version 4 to 5.0 through an online upgrade, minimizing downtime for applications.
+Nevertheless, a backup creation prior to undergoing the upgrade process is recommended.
+Please, refer to the [official guide](https://cassandra.apache.org/doc/latest/operating/backups.html#snapshots) for further information.

 ### To 10.0.0

 This major bump changes the following security defaults: